Yakovlev Yak-9: Variants

 A Yak-9 armed with a 37 mm Nudelman-Suranov NS-37 cannon with 30 rounds instead of the 20 mm ShVAK.
 The cockpit was moved 0.4 m back to compensate for the heavier nose.
 A problem corrected during prototype tests was poor quality control that led to multiple oil and coolant leaks from cannon recoil.
 Recoil and a limited supply of ammunition required accurate aiming and two- or three-round bursts.
 The Yak-9T was widely used against enemy shipping on the Black Sea and against tanks – the cannon could penetrate up to 40 mm armor from 500 m – but was also successful against aircraft: a single cannon hit was usually sufficient to tear apart the target.
-Virage (constant altitude and velocity turn) time was 18–19 seconds.
+Virage (constant altitude and speed turn) time was 18–19 seconds.
 2748 were produced.